 - Blastodacna atra.
 Recorded at a few sites in the county, mostly from June to August.
 The

 larvae of this small moth mine inside twigs of apple trees.
 Wingspan approx. 11mm, forewings mostly dark brown

 with two small raised tufts of dark scales near the trailing edge,

 and some pale or white markings mostly near the outer tuft.
 (2 records)

 - Mompha terminella.
 Recorded in Cotswold woodlands and the Forest of Dean, this species

 is usually found as the distinctive larval leaf-mines on Enchanter's Nightshade (photo below),

-mostly in September, rather than as adults in July or August.
+mostly in September, rather than as adults in July.